-California orders 40 million to stay home to halt virus
+California facing new reality: order to stay home amid virus

 He said the state has taken over a 357-bed bankrupt hospital in the San Francisco Bay Area, soon will announce the purchase of a similarly sized hospital in Southern California and may use dormitories at the state’s public colleges and universities.
 He also asked Trump to dock the Navy’s 1,000-patient Mercy hospital ship in the Port of Los Angeles.

-There are at least 1,030 confirmed coronavirus cases in California and 18 people have died, according to a tally by Johns Hopkins University.
+There are at least 1,030 confirmed cases in California and 18 people have died, according to a tally by Johns Hopkins University.

 Newsom’s statewide order came after counties and communities covering about half the state’s population already had issued similar edicts.
 He said the restriction is “open-ended” because it could raise false hopes if he included an end date.